Simple Parallelism Without Data Races

 Finally, recall that our running example wants to fork/join over an entire tree

-s, so we should consider what happens when the Thing.t
+of Thing.ts, so we should consider what happens when the Thing.t is in a

 bigger data structure.